-During the First World War, the Netherlands was neutral territory and several incidents were settled due to Wilhelmina’s contacts with the German Emperor.
-The German Empire fell apart in 1918 and Wilhelm II requested political asylum in the Netherlands.
-This was given to him despite protests from the allies.
+During the First World War, the Netherlands was neutral territory, and several incidents were settled due to Wilhelmina’s contacts with the German Emperor.
+The German Empire fell apart in 1918, and Wilhelm II requested political asylum in the Netherlands.
+This was given to him despite protests.
 Wilhelmina did not have any contact with him.

 De zomer van ’45” (1991)

 Bernhard, Scoundrel of Orange (2010)

 De Troon (2010)